lterlemez/Excel-VBA--statistik/VBA_Statistics/README.md

 End Function
 ```
 ## Preperation to Histogram Plot
-In this section, I have a small code for preperatiob to histogram plot.
-It prepares the drawing points of the rectangulars representing the data groups in the plot.
+In this section, I have two VBA code blocks for preperation to histogram plot and ploting of it.
+The first one, _function routine_ ***dikdortgen*** which means rectangular and written as "dikdörtgen", prepares the drawing points of the rectangulars representing the data groups in the plot, and the second one, _sub routine_ ***histo***, will plot the histogram with the help of ***dikdortgen***.

 ```vba
 Private Function dikdortgen(aralik As Range, f As Single, Optional hangisi = "x")